edwardzhang5/discordbot/README.md

 # Bottery
-This is a discord bot that will reply with a message to certain key phrases that are detected in any chat window.
-The list of reply messages can be seen with $list, and new messages
+Bottery is a discord bot that will reply with a message to certain key phrases that are detected in any chat window.

+# Installation
+This project is hosted on Repl.it

+# Dependencies

+discord <br/>
+random <br/>
+replit <br/>

+# Useage
+The list of reply messages can be seen with
+'''bash
+$list
+'''
-can be added or removed with $new and $del.
+and new messages can be added or removed with
+'''bash
+$new '''
+'''bash
+$del'''

+# Other Functionality
 Other functionality include the option to reply to a user evertime he/her types a message.
+(Can be used to send peanut butter facts)
 **Requires obtaining user id first.